 LED backlight has to be larger than LCD screen, otherwise LCD screen can’t be lighted up.

-We use 6 DIP LED as the light source of LED backlight, and it needs 10 mm(8 mm at least) light shade area, check the green area of picture above, that is why it is so big.
-The PCB is much bigger because there are 4 pieces of radius 1.5 mm screws to fasten the PCB and other device together.
+We use 6 DIP LEDs as the light source of LED backlight, and it needs 10 mm(8 mm at least) light shade area, check the green area of the picture above, that is why it is so big.
+The PCB is much bigger because there are 4 pieces of radius 1.5 mm screws to fasten the PCB and other devices together.

 If we put a plastic shell in front of it, it becomes a round LCD.
-The advantage of this methodology is that it is easiest to make, very cheapest and most stable.
-But disadvantage is that whole size of LCD module is too big.
+The advantage of this methodology is that it is easiest to make, cheapest, and most stable.
+But the disadvantage is that the whole size of LCD module is too big.